 We do our best to attend to everyone immediately; however, we do prioritize care based on those who are in the most critical state.
 You are very important to us and we appreciate your patience as we attend to everyone’s needs.

-Although we attend to everyone’s needs as quickly as possible, there may be several reasons why your care is taking longer than you expect:
+Although we care for you as quickly as possible, there may be several reasons why your treatment is taking longer than you expect: